 Under the authority of special and general legislation, several municipal courts operate as "courts of record."
 In the courts of record, a formal record and transcript are made of the proceedings in the trial and appeals of these cases are made on the record perfected in the municipal courts.
-Such appeals are generally heard in the county court or county court at law, but the Legislature has authorized the City of El Paso to create a municipal courts.
+Such appeals are generally heard in the county court or county court at law, but the Legislature has authorized the City of El Paso to create a municipal court of appeals to hear appeals from that city's municipal courts.
+The statutes creating these municipal courts of record uniformly require the judge to be licensed to practice law in this State.
+No such provision is required of the other municipal judges, and of the approximately 1,342 municipal judges in this State, about 30 percent presently are licensed as attorneys.